waggyz/femera-mini-app/README.md

 # Femera
 Femera is an open-source finite element-by-element (EBE) matrix-free implementation that can be tuned for performance across a wide range of problem sizes and HPC architectures.
-It is implemented in a C++ framework, but compuational kernels are coded as vanilla C, Fortran 99, or CUDA for better performance.
+It is implemented in a C++ framework, but computational kernels are coded as vanilla C, Fortran 99, or CUDA for better performance.

 # Femera Mini-App
 The Femera Mini-App is a minimal implentation with limited element and mesh format support.